A Microlocal Approach to Renormalization in Stochastic PDEs: Introduction

 The second aspect that we wish to highlight is that this kind of difficulties and problems is by far not unique to SPDEs, but it is a common feature in many other subjects.
 For example, within the framework of theoretical physics, the same exact difficulties occur in quantum field theory when dealing with interacting models at a perturbative level.
-While the renormalization scheme heuristically outlined above is usually adopted also in these cases, it presents several difficulties and limitations in its use when the underlying background is no longer $\mathbb{R}^n$ but it is replaced by a smooth manifold $M$ endowed with a Lorentzian or a Riemannian metric $g$, depending from the specific case under analysis.
-For these reasons a very successful, mathematically rigorous approach goes under the name of {\em algebraic quantum field theory}, see \cite{BFDY15} for a recent review.
+While the renormalization scheme heuristically outlined above is usually adopted also in these cases, it presents several difficulties and limitations in its use when the underlying background is no longer $\mathbb{R}^n$ but it is replaced by a smooth manifold $M$ endowed with a Lorentzian or a Riemannian metric $g$, depending on the specific case under analysis.
+A very successful, mathematically rigorous approach to tackle these problems exists and goes under the name of {\em algebraic quantum field theory}, see \cite{BFDY15} for a recent review.

-In between the merits of this framework, the most interesting one for our purposes is the mathematical formulation of renormalization by means of techniques traded from microlocal analysis \cite{Brunetti:2009qc,Hollands-Wald-01,Hollands-Wald-02,Rejzner:2016hdj}.
+In these scenarios, these problems can be successfully tackled thanks to two notable frameworks, {\em algebraic quantum field theory}, see \cite{BFDY15} for a recent review, and {\em renormalization in position space}.
+The former is a mathematically rigorous approach to quantum field theory which highlights the algebraic structure of the algebra of observables of the underlying theory.
+While it is fully equivalent to the standard formulation used in high energy physics when one considers Minkowski spacetime, it is especially suitable when working on a curved background.
+The latter has its roots in a seminal work from Epstein and Glaser \cite{Epstein-Glaser-73} and recent results in this direction can be found in \cite{Dang-Herscovich-19,Duetsch-Fredenhagen-Keller-Rejzner-14, Herscovich-19,Keller-09}.
+It is important to mention that combining these two approached requires the use of techniques traded from microlocal analysis \cite{Brunetti:2009qc,Hollands-Wald-01,Hollands-Wald-02,Rejzner:2016hdj}.
 The net advantage of this approach is two-fold.
 On the one hand it avoids any $\varepsilon$-regularization and subtraction of diverging quantities to give a distributional meaning to otherwise pathological singular structures.
 On the other hands it allows for a direct, complete characterization of the underlying freedom, in other words of the renormalization constants.

-Goal of this paper will be to start a programme aimed at combining together the main tools proper of the algebraic approach with the theory of stochastic partial differential equations, particularly in connection to renormalization and to its implementation.
-In the next subsection we clarify which are our specific objectives and the main results that we shall prove.